 As a writer, you don’t need a Delorean for your characters to travel back in time.
 You can use Flashback – which is exactly what it sounds like.
 The author flashes back to a previous time in the character’s life to demonstrate why a current action or idea is important.
 It’s an effective tool and I encourage its use – BUT, there are certain ways to use this device effectively.
 And many, many ways to use it in either a pointless way or a detrimental way.

 Let’s take a look at an example.
 Below, I wrote a paragraph about a woman coming home from work.
 She’s exhausted and about to have a fight with her husband.
 Her exhaustion is important because it’s the catalyst for the fight.
 As the author, I want to stress the importance of her exhaustion after a long day.
-Read what follows and see if you can identify the Immediate Flashback.
+Read what follows and see if you can identify the interrupting backstory.

 She shut the door and leaned against it.
 She puffed out a sigh and dropped her purse.
 Sandra was exhausted from work.
 She had spent the entire day completing a single task that she should have been able to accomplish in an hour or two.
 Karen, her secretary, was on maternity leave and the work was becoming too much for Sandra alone.
 Each day she came home exhausted and knew that her unemployed husband would only ask her to do something more.
 So when he asked her to go buy more ice cream, she certainly did not feel like it.